mstanujkic/museum-of-candy/README.md

-# museum-of-candy 🧁
+# Museum of Candy 🧁

-Web page created using HTML, CSS, flexbox, Bootstrap 4 and a bit of JavaScript.
+Web page created using HTML, CSS, Flexbox, Bootstrap 4 and a bit of JavaScript.

 The website is responsive for all screen sizes.